Doris M. Ward

 Doris Margaret Ward (January 27, 1932 – April 14, 2018) was an American politician.
 She was a member of the San Francisco Board of Supervisors and was the first African-American president of the board.
 After her term on the board, she was appointed as assessor-recorder for the county of San Francisco.

 Early life and education

 Ward was born in Chicago, Illinois.
 Following the divorce of her parents, she was raised by her grandparents in Gary, Indiana.
-She studied at Indiana University where she earned her bachelor's and master's degrees in education.
+She studied at Indiana University Bloomington where she earned her bachelor's and master's degrees in education.
 During her college years, Ward was active the civil rights movement.
 She joined the NAACP and participated in sit-ins and protests against the Ku Klux Klan.

 In 1968, she moved to San Francisco.
 Sources differ about her education in San Francisco.
 She may have earned a doctorate in education from San Francisco State University (SFSU), or a master's degree in counseling from SFSU and a doctorate (either PhD or Ed.D.) from University of California, Berkeley.